mintty/mintty/wiki/CtrlSeqs.md

 This mode is up to future revision.
 It is currently enabled or disabled implicitly, there is no explicit mode setting sequence.

-The application scrollbar indicates a scrollbar view ("scroll offset") within an assumed span of a virtual document ("document height", as maintained by the application).
-The height of the view ("viewport height") defaults to the actual terminal size (rows); its difference to the terminal size is kept when resizing the terminal.
-Control sequences can set up the current view position ("scroll offset" from 1 to total size) as well as the total virtual document size ("document height" in assumed lines) and optionally the "viewport height".
+The application scrollbar indicates a scrollbar view (scroll offset _position_) within an assumed span of a virtual document (document _size_, as maintained by the application).
+The height of the view (viewport _height_) defaults to the actual terminal size (rows); its difference to the terminal size is kept when resizing the terminal.

+Control sequences can set the current view position (scroll offset _position_ of the top end of the marked area in the scrollbar, from 1 to _size_ − _height_ + 1) as well as the total virtual document _size_ (in assumed lines) and optionally the viewport _height_.

 | **sequence**                       | **scrollbar**                                        |
 |:-----------------------------------|:-----------------------------------------------------|